Comparison15 min read

 Figma is a great tool if your project meets the following specific use cases:

-1. ‘Isolated’ and simple interactions.
+1. “Isolated” and basic interactions.

 2. Click-through prototypes with frames that have a few states.